saramjh/saramjh.github.io/_posts/dataset-for-fine-tuning-editor/2024-10-21-dataset-for-fine-tuning-editor.md

 ### 3. Save Changes

-- After editing, click the "Save Changes" button to preserve your modifications.
+- After editing, click the "Save" button to preserve your modifications.
 - The updated dataset will be downloaded in JSONL format.

 ## File Format Support